How to Calculate Self-Employment Tax in 2026: Step-by-Step

 Q4 Payment

-Income: Sep 1 – Dec 31, 2026
+Income: Sep 1 to Dec 31, 2026

 Due: January 15, 2027

-Safe harbor rule — avoid the underpayment penalty Pay either 100% of your prior year tax liability (110% if prior year AGI exceeded $150,000) or 90% of the current year tax liability — whichever is smaller.
+Safe harbor rule: avoid the underpayment penalty Pay either 100% of your prior year tax liability (110% if prior year AGI exceeded $150,000) or 90% of the current year tax liability: whichever is smaller.
 If your income is unpredictable, the prior year safe harbor is the safer choice: calculate last year's total tax, divide by 4, and pay that amount each quarter regardless of current year income fluctuations.

 S-Corp Tax Strategy for High-Income Self-Employed Workers